 “It helped me clarify that you were specifically thinking breakthrough above medically managed background pain.
 I tend to lump breakthrough and acute, episodic pain together in my mental model” (P8: Physician, >10 yrs’ PME).

-While for others (n=6) this was problematic.
+While for others (n=6) this distinction was problematic.
 One proposed that some patients without background pain may still experience BTP, and another mentioned:

 ‘If the background pain is not well controlled, it may be because you are still titrating their background regimen to effective dosing, so I am not clear why you would say no breakthrough pain for this” (P9: Physician, 3-5 yrs’ PME).